Oscillation: Small oscillation approximation

 This approximation can be better understood by looking at the potential curve of the system.
 By thinking of the potential curve as a hill, in which, if one placed a ball anywhere on the curve, the ball would roll down with the slope of the potential curve.
 This is true due to the relationship between potential energy and force.

 By thinking of the potential in this way, one will see that at any local minimum there is a "well" in which the ball would roll back and forth (oscillate) between $r_\text{min}$ and $r_\text{max}$.
 This approximation is also useful for thinking of Kepler orbits.

-Continuous systems – waves
+Continuous system – waves

 As the number of degrees of freedom becomes arbitrarily large, a system approaches continuity; examples include a string or the surface of a body of water.
 Such systems have (in the classical limit) an infinite number of normal modes and their oscillations occur in the form of waves that can characteristically propagate.